British Embassy Den Haag Project Brief

-ATG Access were provided with a strict set of project guidelines for this British Embassy project.
+ATG Access was provided with a strict set of project guidelines in order to provide perimeter protection for the British Embassy, Den Haag.

 In order to maintain access to the embassy and reduce disruption, the client had instructed ATG Access that each access point was to be installed individually.
 This process also included removing the existing access control equipment from each location during the works.